-5. Neither this Agreement nor the disclosure of any information to Recipient shall be construed as granting to Recipient any rights in, to or in respect of the Confidential Information.
+Neither this Agreement nor the disclosure of any information to Recipient shall be construed as granting to Recipient any rights in, to or in respect of the Confidential Information.

-6..
+Each party understands that the other party will endeavor to include in the information furnished hereunder materials that it believes to be reliable and relevant for the purposes of the other party’s evaluation, that no party makes any representation or warranty as to the accuracy or completeness of any information that is so provided, and that no party nor any Representative of such party shall have any liability to the other party or its Representatives resulting from the use of such information by such party or its Representatives.
+For purposes of this section 3, "information" is deemed to include all information furnished under this agreement.

+7..
 The provisions hereof are necessary to protect the trade, commercial and financial interests of the parties.
 The parties acknowledge and agree that any breach whatsoever of the covenants, provisions and restrictions herein contained by either party shall constitute a breach of that party's obligations to the other party which may cause serious damage and injury to the non-breaching party which cannot be fully or adequately compensated by monetary damages.
 The parties accordingly agree that in addition to claiming damages, either party not in breach of this Agreement may seek interim and permanent equitable relief, including without limitation interim, interlocutory and permanent injunctive relief, in the event of any breach of this Agreement.
 All such rights and remedies shall be cumulative and in addition to any and all other rights and remedies whatsoever to which either party may be entitled.
+Excepting the right of a party to seek injunctive relief, all claims and matters in question arising out of this agreement or the relationship between the parties created by this agreement, whether sounding in contract, tort or otherwise, shall be resolved by binding arbitration pursuant to the Federal Arbitration Act.
+The arbitration shall be administered by the American Arbitration Association ("AAA").
+There shall be three arbitrators.
+Each party shall designate an arbitrator, who need not be neutral, within 30 days of receiving notification of the filing with the AAA of a demand for arbitration.
+The two arbitrators so designated shall elect a third arbitrator.
+If any party fails to designate an arbitrator within the time specified or the two parties' arbitrators fail to designate a third arbitrator within 30 days of their appointments, the third arbitrator shall be appointed by the AAA.
+It is expressly agreed that the arbitrators shall have no authority to award punitive or exemplary damages, the parties hereby waiving their right, if any, to recover punitive or exemplary damages, either in arbitration or in litigation.

-7. The parties agree that the execution of this Agreement does not in any way constitute a binding commitment on the part of either party to enter into or complete negotiations or any transaction with the other party.
+8. The parties agree that the execution of this Agreement does not in any way constitute a binding commitment on the part of either party to enter into or complete negotiations or any transaction with the other party.